bojanskr/quickstart-workshop/README.md

-# AWS Quick Start Workshop
+# AWS CloudFormation Workshop
-Learn AWS CloudFormation best practices and building AWS Quick Starts, the right way!
+Learn AWS CloudFormation best practices from basics to advanced!

 ## Generating the workshop static site pages with Hugo